splunk/public-o11y-docs/admin/authentication/SSO/sso-PingOne.rst

 #.
 Select :guilabel:`Save`
 #.
 To enable the new PingOne SAML application, toggle the switch at the top of the page.

-To learn more about mapping Observability Cloud data fields to PingOne data fields, see the section :ref:`saml-user-information` in the topic :ref:`sso-generic`.
+To learn more about mapping Observability Cloud data fields to PingOne data fields, see the :ref:`saml-user-information` section in the :ref:`sso-generic` topic.

 .. include:: /_includes/troubleshooting-steps.rst